pdobb/core_extensions/README.md

 # config/initializers/conversions.rb

 Conversions.configure do |config|
-  config.extensions = ["Exception"]
+  config.extensions = ["Exception", "Range"]
 end
 ```

-Currently the only configuration option is `extensions`, which is an Array of Core Object names to be extended during gem initialization (by default this is set to `["Exception"]`).
+Currently the only configuration option is `extensions`, which is an Array of Core Object names to be extended during gem initialization (by default this is set to `["Exception", "Range"]`).
 The Available Core Extensions section below lists the available Core Extensions.

 ## Usage